 The Prize will be judged anonymously.
 The Board members will make their decision on anonymised versions of the response and outline structure only.
 The Prize organising team may use the justification statement and other information provided to validate the submissions.
 However, the final decision will be made on the strength and originality of the response to the set question.

 Fiction entries will be accepted as submissions.
 As with all entries, fiction entries would need to engage fully with the question and utilise research, evidence and experience in order to answer it.
-We encourage applicants to look at the judging criteria, set out in the Submission Guidance for Applicants, and consider whether their fictional response meets these criteria.
+We encourage applicants to look at the judging criteria, set out in the Nine Dots Prize submission guidance for applicants 2020, and consider whether their fictional response meets these criteria.

 Joint entries will be considered.
 Where more than one author is submitting, the justification statement must make clear how they will work together to provide a coherent response and book.
 Proposals that put forward a number of authors all contributing single sections (such as an edited collection) will not be accepted.
 Each author will be expected to agree to the Prize’s Rules.
 Only one entry per author will be accepted, whether as an individual or with others.